What is God?

 Hee Haw Theology

 Most of us grew up believing that one means one and three means three and that pretty much settled it.
 Had it not been for the work of Platonic philosophers who latched onto Christianity with a vengeance we might have continued believing this old fashioned truth in blissful ignorance.
 But no!
 When the Bible declares that God is One it doesn’t mean one at all, it means three which now equals one.
 To believe it all we have to do is dispense with the pesky idea that words actually mean something understandable and sensible.
 One trinitarian writer even suggests we dispense with grammar altogether and start speaking of God as, “He are and They is.”
-We could call this kind of thinking “He Are Theology” but “Hee Haw Theology” makes better sense.
+We could call this kind of thinking “He Are Theology” but calling it “Hee Haw Theology” is more fun.

 If God is Not Someone…What is He?